 HRM215HXA & HRB215HXA

-Use the lower speed range for mulching and bagging the higher speed range for transporting.
+Use the lower speed range for mulching or bagging and the higher speed range for transporting.

 With the shift lever all the way back and the drive clutch lever engaged, the mower will move slowly or not at all.